Simple Graphics [1/15]

 The top left corner of the screen is at coordinates (0,0).

 This program draws 4 red discs.
-Run the program.

-The disc function accepts 4 arguments:
+The disc statement accepts 4 arguments:

 disc(x, y, radius, color)